Saipan Sucks: Author

 Saipan Sucks was written by a person or persons going by the pseudonym "Forgetabilia".
-Reported investigations carried out by the CNMI government in July 2001 led to an alleged belief about a real identity behind this persona.
+Reported investigations carried out by the CNMI government in July 2001 led to an alleged claim about a real identity behind this persona.
 Later, on November 16, 2006, a CNMI daily alleged that Saipan Sucks was written by a former CNMI Assistant Attorney General, who the daily reported as having "disliked his position" in the CNMI.
 The same day, a regional publication denied the claim, reiterating that the author or authors remain anonymous.
 Saipan Sucks closes by stating, "As for the authors of this essay, our days in Micronesia have ended … In all likelihood we shall remain happily for the rest of our days ensconced in anonymous Longnesia, suffering, with a little luck, from a selective am-nesia.
 Hence our name – Forgetabilia."

 As of September 10, 2014, the website was no longer available at its unique domain, SaipanSucks.com, but was re-published at saipansucks.weebly.com.